California Center for Sustainable Communities Research Team

 Former Project Manager

 Kristen has a Master’s degree in Urban and Regional Planning from UCLA and a Leaders in Sustainability Certification from UCLA’s Institute of the Environment and Sustainability.
 As a graduate student, Kristen primarily focused on transportation policy and planning and worked on a project with LA County Metro to evaluate county-wide sustainability.
 At CCSC, Kristen assists in the Center’s communications and distribution of research to stakeholders, policymakers and other research centers.
 She also worked for the Los Angeles Regional Collaborative for Climate Action and Sustainability and directed work with a Strategic Growth Council grant developing a LA County framework for climate action.

 Céline graduated with an MSc in Social Policy and Planning at the London School of Economics.
 She has a decade’s worth of experience in community activism and organizing, primarily around social justice issues in housing and urban planning.
 After working for the tenant organizing non-profit S.A.J.E. in South Los Angeles, she led a campaign to take over public housing under threat of demolition, to be run as a community land trust by the residents of a west London neighborhood.
 She currently serves as an assistant editor to the academic journal City: analysis of urban trends, culture, theory, policy, action and as a contributing member to the popular education organization, Dr. Pop.

-Graduate Student Researcher, LA County Energy Atlas
+Former Graduate Student Researcher, LA Energy Atlas

 Thuy is a PhD student in the Computer Science department at UCLA.
 His research interest includes machine learning and its applications in natural language processing and data mining.
 Prior to his studentship at UCLA, he was working as a research engineer for the Institute for Infocomm Research, A*STAR in Singapore from 2006-2011.
 He holds a bachelor degree in Computer Science from University of Sciences, Vietnam.